rebeccadev/the_cat_shack/README.md

 ![Wireframes preview](readme_documentation/images/responsivepreview.png)

 The Cat Shack has been created for my MS4 project with the code institute.
-It is an e-commerce store which utlizies stripe for payments.
+The Cat Shack is an e-commerce luxury pet store which utlizies stripe for payments.
 The website will build upon existing skills within HTML, CSS and Javascript, and utilize new skills learned within Python, Jinja and Django.

 Please [click here](https://the-cat-shack.herokuapp.com/) to view the website.